-The tragic human loss would soon be all too apparent, with the ultimate priority to find and recover the seven astronauts that perished.
+The tragic human loss would soon be all too apparent, with the ultimate priority of finding and recovering the seven astronauts that perished.

-A call was received by Special Agent Terry Lane that a torso had been found by a State Trooper on a road outside Hemphill and had covered with a raincoat.
+Special Agent Terry Lane received a call that a torso had been found by a State Trooper on a road outside Hemphill and had been covered with a raincoat.
 Lane was asked to help given his experience from being part of the FBI Evidence Team at Ground Zero after September 11.

 Lane heard an astronaut had driven up from Houston and insisted to go to the site of his fallen colleague.
 ‘We don’t want them going anywhere without us,’ Lane recalled the un-named astronaut saying.

-A call to the Federal Aviation Administration soon closed the regions airspace below 3,000 feet and locals were also noted to be verbally attacking news crews that tried to over-step the mark.
+A call to the Federal Aviation Administration soon closed the region’s airspace below 3,000 feet.
+Locals were also noted to be verbally attacking news crews that tried to overstep the mark.

-The start of the organized search began the day after the loss of Columbia – and for the coming weeks soldiers, police, foresters, volunteers, even NASA officials moved in arms-length lines.
-They crossed barbed-wire fences and over-grown fields – often waist-deep in mud, through deep forestry and over dangerous streams, sometimes in rain, sleet and snow.
+The start of the organized search began the day after the loss of Columbia – and for the coming week’s soldiers, police, foresters, volunteers, even NASA officials moved in arms-length lines.
+They crossed barbed-wire fences and overgrown fields – often waist-deep in mud, through deep forestry and over dangerous streams, sometimes in the rain, sleet and snow.